-- (a) 'First pari-passu charges on all movable and immovable fixed assets (both present and future); - (b) First pari-passu charges on all current assets including stock of raw materials, semi finished and finished goods, consumable stores and spares and such other movable including book debts, bills, outstanding monies receivables (both present and future); - (c) Corporate guarantee is given by Parent Company. - (d) Assignment of insurance policies pertaining to CPE charged, current assets and movable fixed assets. - (iii) The Group has taken cash credit facility of ₹ 8,749 lacs from RBL Bank (31 March 2020: ₹ 9,831 lacs) for general business purposes.
+- (a) 'First pari-passu charges on all movable and immovable fixed assets (both present and future); - (b) First pari-passu charges on all current assets including stock of raw materials, semi finished and finished goods, consumable stores and spares and such other movable including book debts, bills, outstanding monies receivables (both present and future); - (c) Corporate guarantee is given by Dish TV India Limited. - (d) Assignment of insurance policies pertaining to CPE charged, current assets and movable fixed assets. - (ii) The Group has taken cash credit facility of Rs.
+6,782 lacs from RBL Bank (31 March 2021: Rs.
+8,749 lacs) for general business purposes.
 The rate of interest is 3 months MCLR + 1.00%.

+Above facility is secured by:
-- (a) First pari-passu charges on consumer premises equipment (CPE) (both present and future); - (b) First pari-passu charges on all current assets including stock of raw materials, semi finished and finished goods, consumable stores and spares and such other movable including book debts, bills, outstanding monies receivables (both present and future);

-- (c) 'First pari-passu charges on all movable and immovable fixed assets (both present and future); - (d) Assignment of insurance policies pertaining to CPE charged, current assets and movable fixed assets.
+- (a) First pari-passu charges on consumer premises equipment (CPE) (both present and future); - (b) First pari-passu charges on all current assets including stock of raw materials, semi finished and finished goods, consumable stores and spares and such other movable including book debts, bills, outstanding monies receivables (both present and future); - (c) 'First pari-passu charges on all movable and immovable fixed assets (both present and future); - (d) Assignment of insurance policies pertaining to CPE charged, current assets and movable fixed assets. - (iii) The Group has taken cash credit facility of nil (31 March 2021: Rs 3,254 Lacs) for meeting temporary cash flow mismatches/vendor payments from Yes Bank.
+The rate of interest is 12 month MCLR+ 0.80%. - (a) First pari-passu charges on consumer premises equipment (CPE) (both present and future); - (b) Personal guarantee of Mr. Jawahar Lal Goel, Chairman and Managing Director of the Company - (c) No objection certificate (NOC) cum letter ceding pari passu charge from existing lenders to be obtained within 180 days from the date of first disbursement.

+CONSOLIDATED SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND OTHER EXPLANATORY INFORMATION